Hell, -n. A place where outcast persons and things are gathered; a place into which a printer throws his broken type.

 What's the catch?

-It's all about reaching a wider audience, making things easier for one another, and having fun.
+And it's all about reaching a wider audience, making things easier for one another, and having fun.
 There are organizations similar to Hell's Kitchen for the professional press, and even for college newspapers, but not for more creative groups.

 We know (believe me, we know) that most small creative groups have very limited budgets.
 That's why it costs nothing to join Hell's Kitchen.
-With any luck, as Hell's Kitchen grows, it will receive more sponsors, meaning Hell's Kitchen can help its members.

 Where do I sign?